qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

    This value is used to create a flat buffer around the elevation profile line, visible in the main map canvas.
    Any visible feature (point, line, polygon, etc.) overlapping that buffer will be captured in the plot canvas.

-.. note:: **Limitations - Line and polygon extrusion**
+.. note:: **Limitations with polygon extrusion**

-  In the |elevationscale| :guilabel:`Elevation` properties tab of a layer, it is possible to activate the extrusion.
+  Geometry extrusion can be set in the |elevationscale| :guilabel:`Elevation` properties of a layer, and rendered in the profile view.
+When tolerance is enabled, it is however not trivial to render extruded polygons, thus, for now, polygon extrusion is ignored.
-  This works fine for points or lines in any case.
-  However, when tolerance is enabled and for 3D lines or 3D polygons, extrusion is not trivial because it is equivalent to representing a 3D object (the 3D polygon is re-projected into a 2D polygon in the elevation profile view but with the extrusion dimension).
-  Thus, right now, polygon extrusion is disabled when tolerance is enabled.

 .. _`elevation_profile_interaction`: